TeamLapen/Vampirism/docs/api/reference.md

 ## Vampirism Forge Registries

+#### Minecraft 1.19

+All custom registries are using the [VampirismRegistries](https://github.com/TeamLapen/Vampirism/blob/4ea422de4d01b52d07b6d9b8e0c536394ae5d515/src/api/java/de/teamlapen/vampirism/api/VampirismRegistries.java#L25) class to store the registry key.
+The class also offers registry supplier which result should be stored if they are used frequently.

+#### Minecraft 1.16-1.18
-Currently, Vampirism's custom forge registries are not accessible through the API.
+Vampirism's custom forge registries are not accessible through the API.
 They are not declared in the API [ModRegistries](https://github.com/TeamLapen/Vampirism/blob/4bf2c73fb860a23de225edbae9c0b1c1ead3dd1a/src/main/java/de/teamlapen/vampirism/core/ModRegistries.java).
 But you can get them from the RegistryManager with `RegistryManager.ACTIVE.getRegistry(...)`.
 Either use the RegistryEntry class or the resource location of the registry.

+### Registries
 Following registries are currently available:

 | Name            | Resourcelocation           | Class                                                                                                                                                                                       |